1. How is the Community a Benedictine monastery?

-We welcome all to join us for worship—weekday Vespers, Saturday Choral Evensong, and Sunday Lauds, and Eucharist.
+We welcome all to join us for worship—Liturgy of the Hours, Saturday Choral Evensong, and Holy Eucharist on Sundays.
 At Eucharist, all Christians are welcome to receive communion.
 Though we lament our divisions, we respect the laws of your church that may restrict some of you from partaking.

 4. What order of worship do you use at Eucharist?
 Who presides/celebrates?

 The Eucharistic liturgy incorporates forms and prayers shared by most major branches of the church, drawing from both early Christian sources and contemporary expressions.
 It is similar to the order of worship used in most Protestant and Roman Catholic Eucharistic liturgies—opening with the Prayer of the Day, Liturgy of the Word (Old Testament, Psalm, New Testament, Gospel), Homily, Creed, Confession, Intercessions, Eucharistic Prayer, the Lord’s Prayer, and Prayer after Communion.
 The lectionary is the common three-year lectionary, used by both Protestants and Roman Catholics today.
 One of the resident ordained clergy (from five denominations) celebrates the Mass.